 4. “How much water do I actually add to the bucket?”

-• The Expert Reality: Forget the measuring cups.
+Forget measuring cups.
 When I open a fresh 4.5-gallon bucket of all-purpose compound, I simply add water until it reaches the very top rim of the bucket.
-I then push my mud mixer down and move it around to let the water follow the shaft deep into the mud.
-It isn’t a precise measurement, but it’s the perfect “on the fly” tip that gets you the right consistency every single time.
+I then push my mud mixer down to let the water follow the shaft deep into the mud.

 5. “What do I do about the corners?
 The blade doesn’t fit!”

-The Expert Reality: I love my skimming blades, but they are only the right tool if they actually have room to move.
-On almost all corners, I ditch the big blade and switch to a standard taping knife.
-I usually reach for a 4″ to 6″ knife to get the control I need, but if I’m in a really tight spot, I’ll even drop down to a small putty knife to ensure the mud is smooth and tight in the corner.
+I love my skimming blades, but they are only the right tool if they actually have room to move.
+On almost all corners, I ditch the big blade and switch to a standard 4″ to 6″ taping knife to get the control I need.

 Final Thoughts